ipfs/community/CONTRIBUTING_JS.md

 Typed ESM projects will have documentation generated automatically from JSDoc comments in the codebase; TypeScript projects will accomplish the same thing by using the types directly.

 A `gh-pages` branch will be created, and this should be published to via the GitHub project settings GitHub under `General > Pages > Build and deployment > Branch`.

+This makes API docs available, and the types are linked through to from other modules published by aegir.

 ### Commits